Save Lives Now!

 A Save Lives Now!
 Advisory Council

 Meets quarterly to report out data, progress, milestones, and other information, engage with public and partners, and make adjustments as needed.
 The advisory council includes government, law enforcement, area stakeholders, and neighborhood representation.
 See the current roster of members here.
 The first meeting of the Advisory Council was May 23, 2024.
-The next meeting will meet in late August.
-Check back for more details.
+The next meeting is scheduled for October 10, 2024.

 A Save Lives Now!
 Anti-Violence Hub